-Integrate risk management into day-to-day operations.
 One of the indicators of a mature risk management process within an organization is the extent to which risk management is integrated into decision making at multiple levels of the organization.
-A risk management professional, with a depth of knowledge about the organization, has many opportunities to engage, influence, and build organizational competencies in risk management in various environments where decisions are being made.
+A risk management professional, with deep knowledge of the organization, has many opportunities to engage, influence, and build organizational competencies in risk management in various environments where decisions are being made.
 Opportunities could be in areas as diverse as innovation labs, research and development, customer relations, and day-to-day operations.
 Risk assessments are the most obvious examples of full integration.
-Strategic risk assessments focus on the broader \ deliberation and actions regarding uncertainties and untapped opportunities that affect an organization's planned strategy and strategy execution, such as growth (e.g., opening new markets) or contraction objectives (e.g., eliminating certain product or service lines).
-For example, has the organization built in a process to explicitly ask and answer risk based questions about opportunities and threats regarding organizational objectives?
-Operational risk assessments may be limited to uncertainties associated with existing operations and operational plans - the assets, processes, people, and systems in place - in order to deliver a particular outcome, such as planned earnings.
+Strategic risk assessments focus on the broader deliberation and actions regarding uncertainties and untapped opportunities that affect an organization's planned strategy and strategy execution, such as growth (e.g., opening new markets) or contraction objectives (e.g., eliminating certain product or service lines).
+For example, has the organizational objectives?
+Operational risk assessments may be limited to uncertainties associated with existing operations and plans-the assets, processes, people, and systems in place-in order to deliver a particular outcome, such as planned earnings.

 Determining how alignment is measured between risk management methods and business outcomes strengthens integration.
-Project risk assessments typically are used to assess uncertainties and potential consequences related to expected outcome(s) of a particular project or initiative, such as delivering the project within the planned time, budget and scope.
-Employees who understand their respective roles for managing risk that they can affect and for raising awareness for risk that they don't directly manage accelerate integration.
+Project risk assessments typically are used to assess uncertainties and potential consequences related to expected outcomes of a particular project or initiative, such as delivering the project within the planned time, budget, and scope.
+Employees who understand their respective roles for managing risk that they can affect, and for raising awareness of risk they do not directly manage, accelerate integration.